ThirdAILabs/Universe/README.md

 6. To run tests simply run `$ ctest` from within the build directory after compiling all of the targets, or optionally pass a regular expression to filter tests (or provide an explicit test names) `$ ctest -R <test filter expression>`.

 ## Installing python bindings
 1. The building target `thirdai` will compile the `thirdai.so` library in the build directory.
+This is automatically run on a full build, so you can run `bin/build.sh` as normal.
-2. Alternatively, running `pip3 install .` from the root of the Universe directory will compile and install the python bindings on whatever machine you are using.
-This is recommended because once they are installed with pip they can be imported and used anywhere on that machine.
+2. To compile and install bindings, run `pip3 install .` from the root of the Universe directory.
+This will allow them to be imported anywhere on your machine,

 ## Using cmake
 To understand how to setup a executable, library, or test using cmake please see the examples in the `examples` directory.
 For more context here are a few things to know: